staqeprotocol/v1-core/README.md

     <img src="https://raw.githubusercontent.com/staqeprotocol/v1-core/master/image.svg" width="600">
 </div>

-The Staqe is a versatile and robust Ethereum smart contract designed to facilitate a comprehensive staking system.
-It allows users to stake ERC20 or ERC721 tokens in various pools to earn rewards in ERC20 tokens.
-The contract is designed to support multiple staking pools, each with its unique configuration and rules, providing flexibility and opportunities for diverse staking strategies.

-## Features

-- **Multiple Staking Pools**: Create and manage various staking pools, each with distinct configurations for staked tokens and rewards.
-- **ERC20 and ERC721 Staking**: Supports staking of both ERC20 and ERC721 tokens, catering to a broad range of assets and user preferences.
-- **Reward Allocation**: Distribute ERC20 token rewards to stakers, with customizable rules based on the pool's configuration and the user's staked assets.
-- **Dynamic Staking and Unstaking**: Users can stake and unstake their tokens at any time, according to the rules defined by each pool.
-- **Reward Claims**: Stakers can claim their earned rewards after a specified number of blocks, ensuring fair distribution based on the staking duration and amount.
-- **Transparent Operations**: The contract employs events and custom errors to provide clear feedback and tracking of all operations and state changes.

-## Contract Interfaces

-- **IStaqe**: The main interface defining the core functionalities like pool creation, staking, reward management, and unstaking.
-- **IStaqeStructs**: Defines various data structures used by the contract, including Pool, Reward, Stake, StakerPool, and StakerReward.
-- **IStaqeEvents**: Declares events emitted by the contract, offering insights into its operations and changes.
-- **IStaqeErrors**: Lists custom errors for precise feedback on failed operations or invalid actions within the contract.

-## Core Functionalities

-### Pool Management

-- **launchPool**: Create a new staking pool with specific parameters for staked tokens and rewards.
-- **editPool**: Update the metadata of an existing pool, allowing dynamic adjustments by the pool's rewarder.

-### Staking and Unstaking

-- **stake**: Deposit ERC20 or ERC721 tokens into a pool to participate in reward distribution.
-- **unstake**: Withdraw staked tokens from a pool, potentially after claiming due rewards.

-### Reward Management

-- **addReward**: Allocate rewards to a pool, defining the reward amount, token, and eligibility criteria.
-- **claimRewards**: Retrieve earned rewards from one or multiple pools, transferred to a specified recipient address.

-## Event Logging

-- Events like `PoolLaunched`, `StakeCreated`, `StakeWithdrawn`, `RewardAdded`, and `RewardClaimed` provide transparency and traceability for all significant actions and state changes within the contract.

-## Error Handling

-- Custom errors like `InvalidStakeToken`, `RewardIsEmpty`, `PoolDoesNotExist`, and others offer specific and actionable feedback for unsuccessful operations.

-## Usage

-The Staqe is intended for use in decentralized finance (DeFi) applications that require a flexible and efficient staking mechanism.
-It can be integrated into platforms that offer staking services, allowing users to earn rewards by locking their digital assets in a secure and decentralized manner.

-## Deployment

-To deploy the Staqe, compile the Solidity code with a compatible compiler (version 0.8.20 or higher) and deploy it to the Ethereum network using a suitable deployment framework or toolchain.

-## License

-The Staqe is licensed under the Business Source License 1.1 (BUSL-1.1).
+Staqe Protocol is a comprehensive and flexible staking solution built on the Ethereum blockchain.
+It enables users to stake ERC20 or ERC721 tokens across various pools to earn rewards in ERC20 tokens.
+Staqe Protocol is designed to cater to a wide range of staking strategies, providing versatility and robustness in its approach to decentralized finance (DeFi) staking mechanisms.

+## Key Features

+- **Multiple Staking Pools**: Users can choose from various pools to stake their assets, each with distinct configurations and reward mechanisms.
+- **ERC20 and ERC721 Staking**: Staqe supports staking of both ERC20 and ERC721 tokens, offering a diverse range of staking opportunities.
+- **Dynamic Reward System**: Earn rewards in ERC20 tokens with a system that accommodates different reward structures per pool.
+- **EIP-2612 Permit Support**: Streamlined interactions through permit functions, allowing users to approve and stake in a single transaction.
+- **Comprehensive Interfaces**: Utilizes a set of interfaces for clear contract interaction, error handling, and event logging.
+- **Modular Design**: Extensible architecture, allowing for future enhancements and integration with other DeFi protocols.
+- **Security First**: Built with security in mind, including protections against reentrancy attacks and adhering to industry-standard best practices.

+## Components

+### Staqe Contract

+The core contract manages the logic for staking, unstaking, reward distribution, and pool management.
+Key functionalities include:

+- `launchPool`: Create a new staking pool with specified parameters.
+- `editPool`: Modify the metadata of an existing pool.
+- `stake`: Stake ERC20 or ERC721 tokens in a chosen pool.
+- `addReward`: Add a reward to a pool, specifying the reward token and amount.
+- `unstake`: Withdraw staked tokens from a pool.
+- `claimRewards`: Claim earned rewards from one or multiple pools.

+### StaqePermit Extension

+This extension adds permit-based functions to the core Staqe contract, leveraging EIP-2612 permits:

+- `stakeWithPermit`: Approve and stake ERC20 tokens in a single transaction.
+- `addRewardWithPermit`: Approve and add a reward in a single transaction.

+### StaqeProtocol Contract

+A concrete implementation that brings together the Staqe core functionalities and the permit extensions, serving as the primary interface for users.

+## Interfaces and Inheritance

+Staqe Protocol leverages multiple interfaces and inherits from well-established contracts to ensure robustness and interoperability:

+- Interfaces like `IStaqeEvents`, `IStaqeErrors`, and `IStaqeStructs` define the contract's events, error handling, and data structures.
+- Inherits from OpenZeppelin's `ERC721` for NFT functionality and `Ownable` for ownership management.

+## Security and Best Practices

+Security is paramount in the Staqe Protocol design, incorporating features like:

+- `nonReentrant` modifier from OpenZeppelin's `ReentrancyGuard` to prevent reentrancy attacks.
+- Explicit and descriptive error messages to enhance contract readability and debugging.
+- Adherence to smart contract development best practices and community standards.

+## Conclusion

+Staqe Protocol represents a sophisticated and secure approach to staking in the DeFi ecosystem, providing users with a versatile platform for earning rewards through staking.
+Its modular design and adherence to best practices make it a solid choice for developers and users looking for a reliable staking solution on the Ethereum blockchain.